-One common annoyance in imperative programming is, that you can easily create name clashes.
-Think of an application where you are dealing with books and CDs.
-Both are again identified by unique but unrelated IDs (i.e. you can have a book and a CD with the same ID).
-If you want to know the title of a book and the title of a CD, a simple function id2title wont do, as the function cannot know if it received the ID of a book or a CD.
-Usually, you end up with the solution shown in table 2.2.
-As a result, your program will be cluttered with long and complicated function names.
-In OO world, you don't even have this problem.
-You have two methods title, and depending on what object you apply this method, the Right Thing is done.
+One common annoyance in imperative programming is, that the programmer is not prevented form creating name clashes.
+As an example, we consider an application dealing with books and CDs.
+Both are again identified by unique but unrelated IDs (i.e. a book and a CD can have the same ID).
+If one wants to know the title of a book and the title of a CD, a simple function id2title is not sufficient, as the function cannot know if it received the ID of a book or a CD.
+Usually, one ends up with the solution shown in Table 2.2.
+As a result, the program will be cluttered with long and complicated function names.
+In OO world, this problem does not exist.
+The programmer has two methods title, and depending on what object this method is applied, the Right Thing is done.
 Each object "knows" which method it has to use, as it is the method defined in its own class.
 Table 2.2 assumes that appropriate objects already have been instantiated.
-But if you want to get just the title of a CD, you can even do cd->init(\$cdid)->title and forget the object immediately afterwards.
+But if only the title of a CD is required, one can even do cd->init(\$cdid)->title and forget the object immediately afterwards.

 Another benefit of OO notation is a better detection of common programming glitches.
-In table 2.3, some functions and methods are shown to sell books and CDs to persons.
-The functions deal only with numerical IDs, so you have to pay attention to pass a book ID as parameter to sell\book.
-You can easily mix things up, e.g. confusing the order of the parameters.
+In Table 2.3, some functions and methods are shown to sell books and CDs to persons.
+The functions deal only with numerical IDs, so the programmer has to pay attention to pass a book ID as parameter to sell book.
+One can easily mix things up, e.g. confusing the order of the parameters.
 Even in stronger typed languages than Perl such problems would go unnoticed.
-Using the OO version, such errors are harder to program and easier to detect.
-It's a matter of taste, if you define a method sell inside the book and CD classes, or a method buy inside the person class.
+Using the OO version, such errors are usually prevented and are more easily to detect.
+It's a matter of taste, if a method sell is defined inside the book and CD classes, or a method buy inside the person class.
 In the latter case, this method can be called both with book and CD objects.
 Either the method can determine what is currently sold, or both classes define a set of common methods, so that the buy method doesn't have to know if it sells a book or a CD.
-Confusing the order of parameters is much harder.
+Confusing the order of parameters is less probable.
 In the last example, a person is bought by a book.
 On the one hand, this will throw an error when executing the code, as the book class does not have a method buy.
+On the other hand, carefully reading this code should make the programmer suspicious.
+This type of error can be found without looking at the declaration of the method.